TheWNetwork/ggbanbot-issues/index.md

 ### Moderator Commands

-- /viewall|/all - View all open reports
+- /viewall or /all - View all open reports
 - /accept {report} - Accept a report and send it to admins
 - /reject {report} - Reject a report
 - /close {report} - Close a report with no action
-- /warn | /warning {report} - Close a report with a warning
+- /warn or /warning {report} - Close a report with a warning